 Image

-We will run several open calls annually, and reflect and evaluate our approach regularly to ensure this offer remains relevant and in line with our strategic aims.
+We will run several open calls annually and reflect and evaluate our approach regularly to ensure this offer remains relevant and supports composers where it will make the most impact.

 The Essentials Fund is made possible thanks to the generous support from Arts Council England and the Francis Chagrin Award.
 Francis Chagrin was the founder of the Society for the Promotion of New Music (SPNM), one of the new music organisations that merged to form Sound and Music in 2008.